 Hardness

-Property address
+Property detail

 Pump type

-Flow rate result
+Flow result

 Water test result